florianzemma/CoronavirusAPI-France/README.md

 ```

-## GET Toutes les données disponibles peu importe la date ou le département //To GET all data by any date , any departement.
+## GET Toutes les données disponibles peu importe la date ou le département //To GET all the data by any date , any departement.

 **GET** "https://coronavirus-apifr.now.sh/AllData"